-Bull Terrier’s origin dates back to 1800s, when bull-baiting had become a very popular sport and lovers of the sport desired the creation of a dog that would have an even more fierce attack than the ones already present!
+Bull Terrier’s origin dates back to 1800s when bull-baiting had become a very popular sport, and lovers of the game desired the creation of a dog that would have an even more fierce attack than the ones already present!
 Therefore, they started the journey to creating the Bull Terrier by mixing the Bulldog breed with the Old English Terriers and Spanish Pointers –and, the resulting dog was the Bull Terrier we know today.

-Contrary to belief, the Bull Terrier did not turn out as a really great fighter!
-Hence, the way Bull Terriers gained their popularity swayed the primary plan!
+Contrary to belief, the Bull Terrier did not turn out as a great fighter!
+Hence, the way Bull Terriers gained their popularity swayed the original plan!

-In place of the supposedly initial role that befell upon the Bull Terriers, they started getting utilized in many more other realms: such as guarding, as watchdogs, herders and ratters!
+In place of the supposedly original role that occurred upon the Bull Terriers, they started getting utilized in many more other realms: such as guarding, as watchdogs, herders, and ratters!

 Soon after, the Miniature Bull Terriers were developed too!
-Although, they are known as two separate breeds, there are comments on whether they should be known as two separate breeds or instead be known as one same breed but of various sizes.
+Although they are known as two separate breeds, there are comments on whether they should be recognized as two different breeds or instead be remembered as one same breed but of various sizes.
 As far as character, they are the same – energetic, daring, robust and cheerful dogs!

 Dog Type Characteristics

-Bull Terriers belong in the Terrier Group – a group comprised of energetic dogs and of many various sizes: from toy, to small, to medium and large dogs.
-Dogs in the Terrier group are typically intolerant towards other animals, including other dogs, too.
+Bull Terriers belong in the Terrier Group – a group comprised of energetic dogs and many various sizes: from a toy, too small, to medium and large dogs.
+Dogs in the Terrier group are typically intolerant towards other animals, including other dogs, also.
 Many of the Terrier group continue to project the attitude that they’re always eager for a spirited argument.
-Their ancestral hunting spirit is deeply imprinted into the group and they usually hunt for smaller animals, known to disrupt crops, like: foxes, rodents, and other similar animals.
-Their hunting abilities go even further, into the underground, in chase of pests out of holes – as per their hunters’ requirements – which is also the reason they got the name Terriers in the first place!
-Terrier coming from the word terra, meaning earth!
+Their ancestral hunting spirit is deeply imprinted into the group, and they usually hunt for smaller animals, known to disrupt crops, like foxes, rodents, and other similar animals.
+Their hunting abilities go even further, into the underground, in case of pests out of holes – as per their hunters’ requirements – which is also the reason they got the name Terriers in the first place!
+Terrier is coming from the word terra, meaning earth!

 People familiar with this Group invariably comment on the distinctive Terrier personality.
-These are feisty, energetic dogs whose sizes range from fairly small, as in the Norfolk, Cairn or West Highland White Terrier, to the grand Airedale Terrier.
-Most Terriers have wiry coats that require special grooming known as stripping in order to maintain a characteristic appearance.
+These are feisty, energetic dogs whose sizes range from relatively small, as in the Norfolk, Cairn or West Highland White Terrier, to the grand Airedale Terrier.
+Most Terriers have wiry coats that require special grooming known as stripping to maintain a characteristic appearance.

 Allergies in Bull Terriers

-This is a skin allergy which occurs due to hypersensitivity towards dust, mites and molds.
-Symptoms that may arise because of this specific allergy are: excessive licking, chewing paws and/or abdomen as well as the rear legs.
-Additionally, your dog’s ears may become red and if you touch their ears you may feel a lot of heat being released.
+This is a skin allergy which occurs due to hypersensitivity towards dust, mites, and molds.
+Symptoms that may arise because of this specific allergy are excessive licking, chewing paws or abdomen as well as the rear legs.
+Additionally, your dog’s ears may become red, and if you touch their ears, you may feel a lot of heat being released.